What Are The 6 Main Stress?

 Digestive Disorders

-Stress can have a significant effect on the digestive system.
+Stress can significantly affect the digestive system.
 Chronic stress can contribute to digestive disorders such as irritable bowel syndrome (IBS), acid reflux, or ulcers.
 Stress can disrupt the normal functioning of the digestive system, leading to symptoms such as stomach pain, bloating, or diarrhea.

 Weakened Immune System

 Prolonged exposure to stress hormones can weaken the immune system, making individuals more susceptible to infections, illnesses, and chronic conditions.
-Chronic stress can affect the body’s ability to fight off viruses and bacteria, leading to frequent illnesses or a longer recovery time.
+Chronic stress can affect the body’s ability to fight viruses and bacteria, leading to frequent illnesses or a longer recovery.

 Reproductive Issues